crewrktablets/android_manifest/README.md

 android_manifest
 ================

-Manifest for our Android Sourcecode
+Manifest for our Cyanogenmod Android Sourcecode CM-10.1